dhazan46/las/README.md

 - Ensure that the backend server is running before attempting to access the frontend.
 - Use the Django admin panel to manage products and users.

-## Troubleshooting

-- If you encounter CORS issues, ensure that the CORS settings in `settings.py` are correctly configured.
-- For any authentication issues, verify that the JWT settings are correctly configured in `settings.py`.

-## License

-This project is licensed under the MIT License.
-# pe